zwtodd/canvasrgbdrawer/README.md

 An example of the type of image produced is available on the wiki page.

 TODO:
-~- Make text draggable around the canvas.~
+- ~Make text draggable around the canvas.~
 - Prettify CSS code and see what improvements can be made.
 Fear of redundancy or overused/misused attributes.
 Flexboxes are new to me.
 - See about having the app output the CSS code for use in other projects.
 - Custom image overlays.